jakenieto/COVID19-data-zipCode/README.md

 # COVID19-data-zipCode
 Python script that gets covid-19 data for a specific zip code and from the last number of specified days.
+Data is stored to a csv file inside the data directory.
 The data is then graphed.

 data source: [https://github.com/CSSEGISandData/COVID-19]